 The concept is a simple one: capture heat from the sun by housing plants under a layer of glass or other light-trapping material.
-However, because plants are such complex living things, the actual practice of growing plants in a requires a little bit of balance and finesse.
-It also involves some care to avoid common mistakes that can challenge your greenhouse growing conditions.
+However, because plants are such complex living things, the actual practice of growing plants in a greenhouse requires a little bit of balance and finesse.
+It also involves some care to avoid common greenhouse mistakes that can challenge your growing conditions.

 Here are ten things to watch for when gardening in a greenhouse.